The Path to Proton Structure at One-Percent Accuracy: Validation of the methodology

 Finally, in Fig.~\ref{fig:futuretest-data} we compare predictions obtained using the pre-HERA, pre-LHC, and global (NNPDF4.0) PDFs to a representative selection of data included in the global fit but not in the pre-LHC fit.
 Specifically, we consider the HERA NC structure functions at $\sqrt{s}=920$ GeV in the $Q=1.871$ GeV bin; the dimuon rapidity distributions in forward $Z\to \mu\mu$ production at LHCb; the top quark rapidity distributions in the ATLAS $t\bar{t}$ lepton+jet measurement at 8 TeV; and the dilepton rapidity distribution for $M_{\ell\ell}=25$ GeV and the CMS double-differential Drell-Yan measurement at 7 TeV.
 Of these, only the HERA structure function data are included in the pre-LHC fit, though of course not in the pre-HERA fit, while all other data are predictions for both future-test PDF sets.
 All results displayed in these comparisons have been obtained using NNPDF4.0 methodology.
+A historical curiosity here is the observation that the rise of the $F_2$ structure function at HERA, which came as a surprize (see e.g. Refs.~\cite{DeRoeck:1995mt,Tung:2004ab}) is correctly reproduced by the pre-HERA fit based on its onset in pre-HERA data.
+Note however that this should not be taken as a prediction: both methodologies that we are testing here have been developed based on later datasets, and thus do encode to some extent some of the information contained in the later data.

 The very large difference between fitted and extrapolation PDF uncertainty is apparent, and so is the hierarchy between near-extrapolation uncertainties (pre-LHC) and far-extrapolation uncertainties (pre-LHC), e.g. for the top pair production data.
 The good compatibility between data and predictions including PDF uncertainties is also clear, again confirming the success of the future test as summarised in Table~\ref{table:chi2-futuretest}.